The Different Types of Coffee Beans

 The caffeine content in Robusta coffee is higher than Arabica coffee by as much as 50%.
 You can expect a single Robusta coffee bean to have 2.9 milligrams of caffeine, and 100 grams will contain anywhere between 2.2 to 2.7 grams of caffeine.

-Robusta coffee is considered to be less pure in terms of taste as compared to Arabica coffee.
-For this reason, you will always find Arabica coffee to be priced higher than Robusta.
+Robusta coffee is considered to be inferior in terms of taste when compared to Arabica coffee.

 Do You Know?